cohesity/cohesity-ansible-role/docs/examples/demos/agents.md

 ## Synopsis
 [top](#Install-and-Remove-the-Cohesity-Agent-Using-Ansible-Inventory)

-This example play employs the Ansible Inventory to dynamically remove and install the Cohesity Agent on the supported platforms.
-The source file for this playbook is located at the root of the role in `examples/demos/agents.yml`.
+These example plays employ the Ansible Inventory to dynamically uninstall and install the Cohesity Agent on the supported platforms.
+The example playbooks are located at the root of the role in [examples/demos/](https://github.com/cohesity/cohesity-ansible-role/tree/master/examples/demos).
 > **IMPORTANT**!<br>
-  This example play should be considered for demo purposes only.
-This play uninstalls and then installs the Cohesity Agent on all Physical hosts based on the Ansible Inventory.
+  These example plays should be considered for demo purposes only.
+These plays uninstalls and then installs the Cohesity Agent on all Physical hosts based on the Ansible Inventory.
 There are no job or source validations nor state checks to ensure that backups are not running.

 #### How It Works
 - The play starts by reading all `linux` servers from the Ansible Inventory and uninstalling the agent (if present).
 - Upon completion of agent removal, the latest version of the agent is installed on the `linux` servers.
-- The next step is to perform the uninstallation of the Agent on `windows` servers.
+- The next play is to perform the uninstallation of the Agent on `windows` servers.
   - This is followed by a mandatory reboot of the server as a part of the uninstallation (only if the agent was present).
 - Once the reboot is complete, the latest version of the agent is installed on the `windows` servers.
   - If the windows `install_type` is `volcbt`, then a reboot of the windows servers is triggered.